bazel-contrib/rules_nodejs/docs/Built-ins.md

 If symlink_node_modules is True, this attribute is ignored since the dependency manager will run in the package.json location.

-#### `dynamic_deps`
-(*<a href="https://bazel.build/docs/skylark/lib/dict.html">Dictionary: String -> String</a>*): Declare implicit dependencies between npm packages.

-In many cases, an npm package doesn't list a dependency on another package, yet still require()s it.
-One example is plugins, where a tool like rollup can require rollup-plugin-json if the user installed it.
-Another example is the tsc_wrapped binary in @bazel/typescript which can require tsickle if its installed.
-Under Bazel, we must declare these dependencies so that they are included as inputs to the program.

-Note that the pattern used by many packages, which have plugins in the form pkg-plugin-someplugin, are automatically added as implicit dependencies.
-Thus for example, `rollup` will automatically get `rollup-plugin-json` included in its dependencies without needing to use this attribute.

-The keys in the dict are npm package names, and the value may be a particular package, or a prefix ending with *.
-For example, `dynamic_deps = {"@bazel/typescript": "tsickle", "karma": "my-karma-plugin-*"}`

-Note, this may sound like "optionalDependencies" but that field in package.json actually means real dependencies which are installed, but failures on installation are ignored.

 #### `exclude_packages`